circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 ## Features

-* Autofinding on COM bus
+* Autofinding Devices on COM bus
 * Run from GUI or command line (GUI currently in alpha)
 * Manual Voltage and Amperage control
 * Run predined csv with timing and power specs